ianblas/flipbcharg/bchflips2.md

 The generalized mandatory confinement and “social distancing” makes all these interactions more complex in the local BCH community.
 However, we work together based on the use of group calls and videoconferences.

 # Lotteries:
 Initiatives that are calling the attention of a different public are lotteries and raffles.
-We make direct BCH lotteries, or directed to consumption with specific merchants using the BCH that were won, via Instagram: https://www.instagram.com/bitcoincashargentina/
+We make direct BCH lotteries, or directed to consumption with specific merchants using the BCH that were won, via [Instagram](https://www.instagram.com/bitcoincashargentina/)

 Copa América - Football
 We accompanied with our presence all the America Cup Football matches in which Argentina played, and in the final match for the world cup, and gave out BCH prizes to persons who guessed the right results.
 There was a total of 7 lotteries, each of which had an average of 200 participants and 200 Likes.